PAUL34913/msp1-cv/README.md

 **Colour Scheme**

--   The sites theme consists of a white background, contrasted by black bars and trims, with the sections alternating between black and white.
+-   The sites theme consists of a white background, contrasted by black bars and trims.
+I have decided to keep the main background white for clean presentation, that will also benefit users who wish to use dark or night modes with their browser.
 Red and blue have been added to compliment the theme with regards to links and buttons, and red has been used with other bright and bold colors in the images to pop against the background.

 **Typography**